 To provide three-dimensional context for the aircraft measurements, two dual-polarization Doppler on Wheels (DOW) mobile X-band radars (Figure 1b) were sited in fixed locations atop mountain ridges (Packer John and Snowbank) upwind of the Payette Basin (Figure 4).
 One DOW radar focused on scanning Range Height Indicator (RHI) scans in high temporal resolution parallel to the wind direction, and along the UWKA flight track, providing updates every 30 s to monitor fast-evolving processes, in particular the impact of airborne seeding on snow growth and natural orographic precipitation processes.
 The DOW radar located at Snowbank provided 360° volume scans to monitor the microphysical information and mean wind profile within the storms.
 DOWs operated 2 hours prior to the take off the UWKA until 2 hours after the UWKA landed.
 Each of the DOW sites served as principal instrument sites that included several other instruments, such as a vertically-pointing Ka-band microwave rain radar (MRR; Loeffler-Mang et al. 1999; Aikins et al. 2016), a PARSIVEL OTT disdrometer (Loeffler-Mang and Joss 2000; Friedrich et al. 2016), and surface meteorological observations.
 MRRs provide vertical profiles of reflectivity and Doppler velocity every minute, while the disdrometer provides particle sizes and fall velocity at the surface.

 A network of 12 high-resolution GEONOR, Inc. snow gauges were deployed in the Payette Basin target area to measure the snowfall with high temporal frequency and to less than one millimeter resolution.
-Four gauge sites were located along the upwind ridge, either co-located or upwind of ground-based AgI generators, while the remaining eight high-resolution snow gauge sites were sited within the Payette Basin (Figure 4).
+Four gauge sites were located along the upwind ridge, either co-located or upwind of ground-based AgI generators, while the remaining eight high-resolution snow gauges were sited within the Payette Basin (Figure 4).
 Five of the gauge sites within the Payette Basin utilized high capacity (3000 mm) T-200B systems, while the remaining seven gauge sites utilized standard capacity (1500 mm) T-200B systems.
-SNOw TELemetry (SNOTEL) gauges, operated by the Natural Resources Conservation Service, are also located around the Payette Basin (Figure 5), which provide long-term measurements of precipitation in the region; however, their measurement resolution is only 2.5 mm (0.1 inch).
+SNOw TELemetry (SNOTEL) gauges, operated by the Natural Resources Conservation Service, are also located around the Payette Basin (Figure 5), which provide long-term measurements of precipitation in the region; however, their measurement resolution is only 2.5 mm.
 Two of the Payette Basin snow gauge sites deployed both a GEONOR (1500 mm) T-200B and an ETI Instrument Systems, Inc., NOAH II snow gauge, to provide redundant measures to aid in quality control analysis.

 Six scanning microwave radiometers manufactured by Radiometrics Corporation (Solheim et al. 1998; Ware et al. 2003) were located along the upwind ridge and into the Payette Basin in order to measure liquid water path in the clouds (Figure 4).
 Four of the units were multi-channel MP-3000 models, while the other two were dual-channel (WVP-1100 and WVP-1500) models.
 Three rawinsonde units were utilized to measure temperature, relative humidity, and wind profiles during IOPs (Figure 4).
 At least one rawinsonde was launched 2-4 hours prior to launching the UWKA, and the data were utilized in determining whether to continue with a planned IOP.
 Once the UWKA was airborne, rawinsondes were launched regularly every 1-2 hours, rotating through the three rawinsonde sites to sample across the region of interest.
 A fourth rawinsonde unit that included a vibrating wire instrument (Serke et al. 2014) to measure profiles of supercooled liquid water content was available in some IOPs.
 These special sondes were launched from the Horseshoe Bend site collocated with one of the scanning MP-3000 microwave radiometers.